 Let’s be honest: the heart rate monitor on your Apple Watch sucks.
 That’s probably why you’re here anyway.
-For people with heart conditions such as Arrhythmia, it’s important to keep track of your heart rate.
+People with heart conditions such as Arrhythmia need to keep track of their heart rate.
 It is even more crucial to have a device that can accurately record these data.
-Unfortunately, the Apple Watch is not one of them.

-With reports of inaccuracy, missing data, and fail to monitor heart rate at a certain time, many users are on the verge of returning their Apple Watch.
+With reports of inaccuracy, missing data, and failure to monitor heart rate at a certain time, many users are on the verge of returning their Apple Watch.

 Before you do that, though, it doesn’t hurt to follow a few simple tricks below to get the heart rate monitor on the Apple Watch to work again or at least a bit better than before.
 I hope these fixes will help.